 The institution takes federal, state and religious holidays into account when scheduling classes, assessments and other required activities.
-Every attempt is made to avoid major religious holidays in scheduling required activities, however it is difficult to accommodate all needs.
-Students should contact course leaders immediately if they identify a conflict between required course activities and a religious holiday that is not accounted for in the school list.
+Every attempt is made to avoid major religious holidays in scheduling required activities, however, it is difficult to accommodate all needs.
+Students should contact course leaders and the Office of Student Affairs immediately if they identify a conflict between required course activities and a religious holiday that is not accounted for in the school list.
 Course leaders will do their best to accommodate students by rescheduling these required activities as feasible.

 Clinical students should be aware that overnight call and working on assigned holidays is expected of third- and fourth-year students.
-State, federal and religious holidays are indicated on the School's academic calendars but may or may not be holidays according to the student's clinical site.
+State, federal and religious holidays are indicated on the Chan School of Medicine's academic calendars but may or may not be holidays according to the student's clinical site.
 Students are expected to follow the holiday schedule at their clinical site.
+The core clinical experiences committee has agreed that students will have off: MLK day, Memorial Day, Independence Day, Labor Day, Thanksgiving and the day after Thanksgiving on all rotations during the clerkship year.